telerik/ajax-docs/getting-started/installation/technical-information.md

 - **Support for Telerik Document Processing Library:** Utilize powerful document processing features within your projects.

 ## Is .NET Framework 4.5 and later backward compatible with the earlier versions?
 According to the [Microsoft Backward compatibility article](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/version-compatibility#backward-compatibility), the .NET Framework 4.5 and later versions are backward-compatible with apps that were built with earlier versions of the .NET Framework.
-This is also true for the Telerik UI for ASP.NET AJAX assemblies build for .NET 3.5 and 4.0 - they will continue to work without modifications in projects targeting newer .NET versions, up to 4.8.1.
+This is also true for the Telerik UI for ASP.NET AJAX assemblies built for .NET 3.5 and 4.0 - they will continue to work without modifications in projects targeting newer .NET versions, up to 4.8.1.

 > Applications and components built with previous versions will work without modification on the .NET Framework 4.5 and later versions.